B143real/Job-Application-Tracker/README.md

    - **Company** or **Date Applied**.
 4. Persistent data storage using `localStorage`.
 5. Track application progress visually using a progress bar.

-### **Future Enhancements**
-- Drag-and-drop prioritization of applications.
-- Advanced filtering and analytics options.
-- Optimized design for mobile responsiveness.
+6. Select **Date Applied** using a calendar picker for consistent date input.
+7. **Form Validation:**
+   - Ensures users complete required fields (e.g., "Job Title," "Company," "Status," and "Date Applied") before submission using HTML5's `required` attribute.

 ---

 ## Technologies Used
 - **HTML:** Structure of the web page.
-- **CSS:** Styling for a responsive and user-friendly layout.
+- **CSS:** Styling for a clean and user-friendly layout.
 - **JavaScript:** Interactivity, data handling, and local storage integration.
 - **PlantUML:** For system diagrams like Use Case, Class, and Sequence Diagrams.